Free for 30 days — no credit card required.

 BuildBook is project management software aimed at residential builders and remodelers.
 It offers client messaging, daily logs, schedules, and document storage so a builder can run jobs and keep clients informed.
 It is a strong operations tool, but it assumes you already have the projects.

-ContractShield is a Work Order Marketplace plus project management.
-Clients post a work order, licensed contractors bid on it, and the accepted bid opens a managed project.
-The acquisition layer is built in.
+ContractShield is the all-in-one job platform for contractors.
+Build an AI-assisted quote in about 25 minutes, run the project from the job site, and get paid on milestones, with government and client work orders surfaced to you and the accepted job opening a managed project.
+The new-work layer is built in.
 Where BuildBook helps you run a remodel you signed, ContractShield helps you find the remodel and then run it.

 How do the pricing models compare?